Lasting Legacy of Meryl Streep: A Look at the Influence on History

 2008: Gala Tribute from the Film Society of Lincoln Center

-In 2008, Meryl Streep received a Gala Tribute from the Film Society of Lincoln Center, honoring her work in film.
+In 2008, Meryl Streep received a Gala Tribute from the Film Society of Lincoln Center, honoring her achievements in film.

-In 2008, Molly Haskell praised Meryl Streep's performance in Plenty (1985), considering it one of her most difficult, ambiguous, and feminist roles.
+In 2008, Molly Haskell praised Meryl Streep's performance in "Plenty", believing it to be one of her most difficult, ambiguous, and feminist roles.

 2010: National Medal of Arts